olxbr/metrics-server-exporter/README.md

 ### How to deploy

-Set you target k8s context and apply the deployment files
+Set you target k8s context and apply the deployment files, and don't forget to patch your ServiceAccount.

     $ kubectl apply -n platform -f deploy/
+    $ kubectl patch sa/metrics-server-exporter -n platform -p '{"imagePullSecrets":[{"name":"viva-registry"}]}'